 Risks and Complications of Blood Transfusion

-Although, blood transfusion is a safe procedure, it can pose some risks and complications if not taken care properly before the procedure.
+Although it is a safe procedure, it can pose some risks and complications if not taken care properly before the procedure.
 Hence, medical experts make sure the safety measurements are done before blood transfusion to the patient.
-Blood banks ask certain questions to the donor about their health, travel history and behaviour.
+Blood banks ask certain questions to the donor about their health, travel history, and behaviour.

 - Hepatitis C